 TRE increased the business volume on fire and other damage to property insurance mainly through new business written.
-The portfolio contains property risks cover fire risk in Germany and Switzerland, as well as agricultural risks in Italy.
-This line was affected by a high fire loss activity and through various catastrophe events.
-The net claims ratio for the period was 60.0% (2022: 21.6%).
+The portfolio contains property risks cover fire risk in Germany and Switzerland, as well as agricultural risks in Italy and new onshore energy exposure.
+This line was affected through various catastrophe events (mainly the Persian Gulf floods) and fire loss activity.
+The net claims ratio for the period was 73.8% (2023: 60.0%).